DevResults/DevResultsTools/InstanceExport/PowerShell/README.md

 3. Save the `InstanceExport.ps1` file in a directory in your machine like `C:\Users\MyUser\InstanceExport`.

-4. Inside the folder created on step 3. create a `manifest` folder.

-5. Save your manifest file(s) inside the `manifest` folder.
-The manifest files come in the JSON format and they are necessary to be that way to be read by the script.
-In this tutorial consider that your file(s) will be named in the pattern yourInstanceName_manifest.json_.
+4. Save the `manifest` file we have provided you inside the same directory of step 3.
+The manifest file should be always in the `JSON` format in order to script be able to read it.

-4. Open a new command line interface (CLI) prompt that supports PowerShell commands (depending on your organizational IT policies, you may need to open an elevated/administrator prompt, e.g. by right clicking on the Powershell icon and choosing "Run as administrator").
+5. Open a new command line interface (CLI) prompt that supports PowerShell commands (depending on your organizational IT policies, you may need to open an elevated/administrator prompt, e.g. by right clicking on the Powershell icon and choosing "Run as administrator").
 If you don't have PowerShell installed you can follow instructions at [Installing Power Shell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.5).

 Please note that there will be subtle differences between `Windows PowerShell` and `PowerShell 7` command prompts: